Daniel (footballer, born 2004)

-Daniel Alves de Lima (born 6 December 2004), simply known as Daniel, is a Brazilian footballer who plays as a forward for Hungarian club Zalaegerszegi TE on loan from Atlético Goianiense.
+Daniel Alves de Lima (born 6 December 2004), simply known as Daniel, is a Brazilian footballer who plays as a forward for Al-Waab, on loan from Atlético Goianiense.

 Career

 Born in Goiânia, Goiás, Daniel began his career with Vila Nova before joining the youth sides of Atlético Goianiense in 2021, for a rumoured fee of R$ 250,000.
 He made his first team debut with the latter on 30 January 2022, coming on as a late substitute for Brian Montenegro in a 1–0 Campeonato Goiano away win over Iporá.

 Shortly after making his first team debut, Daniel suffered a knee injury, which sidelined him for the remainder of the year.
 After recovering, he scored his first senior goal on 12 February 2023, netting Dragãos second in a 3–1 away win over Inhumas.

 On 15 April 2023, Daniel renewed his contract with Atlético until 2028.
 He was mainly a backup option during the 2023 Série B, contributing with one goal as his side achieved promotion.